d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 * There are multiple ways to split deep network training over multiple GPUs.
 We could split them between layers, across layers, or across data.
 The former two require tightly choreographed data transfers.
 Data parallelism is the simplest strategy.
 * Data parallel training is straightforward.
 However, it increases the effective minibatch size to be efficient.
-* Data is split across multiple GPUs, each GPU executes its own forward and backward operation and subsequently gradients are aggregated and results broadcast back to the GPUs.
+* In data parallelism, data are split across multiple GPUs, where each GPU executes its own forward and backward operation and subsequently gradients are aggregated and results are broadcast back to the GPUs.
-* Large minibatches may require a slightly increased learning rate.
+* We may use slightly increased learning rates for larger minibatches.

 ## Exercises

-1. When training on multiple GPUs, change the minibatch size from $b$ to $k \cdot b$, i.e., scale it up by the number of GPUs.
+1. When training on $k$ GPUs, change the minibatch size from $b$ to $k \cdot b$, i.e., scale it up by the number of GPUs.
 1. Compare accuracy for different learning rates.
-How does it scale with the number of GPUs.
+How does it scale with the number of GPUs?
-1. Implement a more efficient allreduce that aggregates different parameters on different GPUs (why is this more efficient in the first place).
+1. Implement a more efficient `allreduce` function that aggregates different parameters on different GPUs?
+Why is it more efficient?
 1. Implement multi-GPU test accuracy computation.

 :begin_tab:`mxnet`